-While PTSD symptoms may be stressful, disorienting, and troubling, people with PTSD can receive treatment for their disorder and lead a life that is less impacted by the symptoms.
-If you have PTSD and are looking to experience relief from your symptoms, let’s learn more about mental illness and how to treat PTSD so that you can regain your life and your mental well-being.
+While PTSD symptoms may be stressful, disorienting, and troubling, people with this condition can seek effective PTSD treatment and lead a life that is less impacted by the symptoms.
+If you have PTSD and are looking to experience relief from your symptoms, like PTSD and anger, let’s learn more about mental illness and how to treat PTSD so that you can regain your life and your mental well-being.
+PTSD counseling has proven to be a really effective treatment option for this condition.
+If you or a loved one ever finds themself in a crisis, a PTSD hotline is a great resource that is available.

 PTSD: What Is It?

 Post-traumatic stress disorder (PTSD) is a mental health disorder that develops in individuals who have experienced traumatic events that have left a strong impression on their psyche.
 Unlike others who experience trauma and only experience fear and stress during and immediately following the event, those dealing with PTSD continue to feel this fear and stress long after the initial event has occurred.
+And some others experience delayed onset PTSD.
 The severity of your case will depend upon your individual experience, and the symptoms stemming from it, which we will cover more in the next section.

 What Are The Symptoms Of Post-Traumatic Stress Disorder (PTSD)?